Reallounger-Nanshan/CMU_Exploration/README.md

 Original project: https://github.com/graphdeco-inria/gaussian-splatting?tab=readme-ov-file

 ## This warehouse
-This warehouse disassembles the ROS packages of the original project into two parts: core functions and simulation.

-Core: Path planning, trajectory planning and vehicle control.
+This warehouse only includes the sections of path planning, trajectory planning and unmanned vehicle control.

-Full: Full environment.

 ## Install and run
 Refer to the original project: https://www.cmu-exploration.com/